Bizyback/kotlinbits/quiz/2024/March.md

     /**
      * Ground Rules :
-     * reverse should reverse the Linked List using recursion **/ assertEquals(listOf(5,4,3,2,1), show(reverse(head)))
+     * the inverse function should reverse the Linked List using recursion **/ assertEquals(listOf(5,4,3,2,1), show(reverse(head)))

     /**
      * Ground Rules :
-     * inverse should inverse the Linked List without using recursion **/ assertEquals(listOf(5,4,3,2,1), show(inverse(head)))
+     * the inverse function should reverse the Linked List without using recursion **/ assertEquals(listOf(5,4,3,2,1), show(inverse(head)))